 Symptoms of oral cancer can be watched for at home, but a screening is a routine part of any regular dental checkup.
-Visual symptoms include red or white patches, lumps, dry spots or small eroded areas, and an ill-fitting bite when your mouth is closed.
+Visual symptoms include red or white patches, lumps, dry spots, or small eroded areas, and an ill-fitting bite when your mouth is closed.

 Additionally, you may experience difficulty chewing and swallowing, speaking or moving your jaw, and soreness or irritation that won’t go away.
 Many people also may experience ear pain or trouble hearing.
 We invite you to schedule an oral cancer screening if any of the above have been giving you trouble.

-Common factors that can increase the risk of oral cancer include the use of tobacco of any kind, significant sun exposure (lip cancer), heavy alcohol use and the human papilloma virus (HPV).
+Common factors that can increase the risk of oral cancer include the use of tobacco of any kind, significant sun exposure (lip cancer), heavy alcohol use, and the human papilloma virus (HPV).

 In fact, about 80% of those who have oral cancer have smoked cigarettes or chewed tobacco.
 Other factors that increase your risk of developing oral cancer include the following: